Urban Assault: The Black Sect

-The Black Sect is a mysterious splinter faction allegedly composed of pirates, scavengers, and mercenaries who have decided to enter the war for personal profit and gain.
-One of the in-game briefing line states that their "origin could be traced back to the earliest European secret societies, with all the requisite branches into the royal families".
+The Black Sect is a mysterious confederation allegedly composed of pirates, scavengers, and mercenaries who have decided to enter the war for personal profit and gain.
+One of the in-game briefing line states that their true "origin could be traced back to the earliest European secret societies, with all the requisite branches into the royal families".
 Having no original units of their own, the Black Sect relies on stealing technology from other factions, including the Resistance Anvil-class host station (the prototype model of SDU1 that SDU7 was meant to use) and the Taerkasten Bronsteijn flying ion cannon.
-The Black Sect also have the ability to create even Mykonian and Sulgogar units, which hints that even the aliens have a history with the Sect.
+The Black Sect also has the ability to create even Mykonian and Sulgogar units, which hints that even the aliens have a history with the Sect.
 This is backed up with the constant communication with the human forces and the Mykonians during the course of events.

 In the original campaign for single-player, the Black Sect has invaded the region surrounding the Black Sea, and only appears towards the end of the game.
 Black Sect units have a special stealth projection, rendering them invisible to the player's radar.
 This translates to hampering the player's real-time strategy capabilities, forcing the player to adopt a more active first-person shooter role.
 For every mission that the Black Sect appears in, they are able to create a portion of units from all factions that made an appearance in the battlefield.
 Their host station is one of the most durable with strong self-defense capabilities.
 Overall, the player cannot easily exploit any weaknesses in the Black Sect like they can do for the other factions, and therefore they are arguably the most difficult faction to defeat.
 They are often recommended to be the top priority to be eliminated.

 The Black Sect cannot be played in Multiplayer.
 This single-player exclusive enemy faction is considered out of the balance cycle between the other playable factions on multiplayer and it was never designed to be played by players.

 Localization

-According to the game's credits, Urban Assault is officially translated and released with full audio support in the following 4 languages: English, French, German, and Japanese.
+According to the game's credits, Urban Assault is officially translated and released with full audio support in four languages: English, French, German, and Japanese.